purush7/dotfiles/README.md

 What is this repo?

-- This repo preserves the dotfiles for reproducing the environment
+- This repo is created to maintain the dotfiles

-Best practise of using this repo:
+How to use this repo?

 - Create a bare repo by using `git clone git@github.com:purush7/dotfiles.git --single-branch -b <branch> --bare $HOME/.dotfiles` in $HOME